Suffolk Vineyards and Wine

-The vineyards at Giffords Hall were established over 25 years ago on a very old site, formerly church land, on what was believed to be glacial riverbed.
-Giffords Hall Vineyard is a family owned and situated at the heart of the Upper Stour Valley.
+The vineyards at Giffords Hall were established over 25 years ago on a very old site, formerly church land, on what was believed to be a glacial riverbed.
+Giffords Hall Vineyard is family-owned and situated at the heart of the Upper Stour Valley.
 Hartest is a picturesque Suffolk Village with the famous Wool Towns of Long Melford, Lavenham and Clare close by.
-As one of the premier vineyards in East Anglia, Giffords produce some of the’ best of breed’ Bacchus and rose wines in particular, and have enjoyed great success over the last few years at national and international level, winning numerous gold medals and trophies.
+As one of the premier vineyards in East Anglia, Giffords produces some of the ‘best of breed’ Bacchus and rose wines in particular and has enjoyed great success over the last few years at a national and international level, winning numerous gold medals and trophies.

-Giffords Hall is open Tuesday to Sunday 11-4pm from April to September, and November to December for Christmas.
+Giffords Hall is open Tuesday to Sunday, 11-4 pm from April to September, and from November to December for Christmas.
 See their website for online shop, gift and tour vouchers.
-There are Group tours run every month in summer as well as private tours for groups.
-There is a small al fresco café for teas and coffee, cakes and ice creams on site, open at Weekends only and an attractive shop offering wines and gifts.
+There are Group tours run every month in summer, as well as private tours for groups.
+There is a small al fresco café for teas and coffee, cakes and ice creams on-site, open at Weekends only and an attractive shop offering wines and gifts.